Islam in Malaysia: Sunni Islam

 The Sunni Islam of the Shafi'i school of thought is the official, legal form in Malaysia, although syncretist Islam with elements of Shamanism is still common in rural areas.
 Mosques are an ordinary scene throughout the country and azan (call to prayer) from minarets are heard five times a day.
 Government bodies and banking institutions are closed for two hours every Friday so Muslim workers can conduct Friday prayer in mosques.
 However, in certain states such as Kelantan, Terengganu, Kedah and Johor, the weekends fall on Friday and Saturday instead of Saturday and Sunday.
 It has been introduced to several states, notably Kelantan and Terengganu, all businesses close for 2 hours on every Friday for prayers.
 Failure to comply would result in fines.

 Since it is compulsory for Muslims to perform a prayer 5 times a day no matter where they are, almost all public places, including shopping malls, hotels, condominiums, usually have allocated spaces called "Surau", for performing the Muslim prayers.

-In 2017, it was reported that Wahhabism is spreading among Malaysia's elite, and that the traditional Islamic theology currently taught in Government schools is gradually being shifted to a view of theology derived from the Middle East, particularly Saudi Arabia.
+In 2017, it was reported that Salafism is spreading among Malaysia's elite, and that the traditional Islamic theology currently taught in Government schools is gradually being shifted to a view of theology derived from the Middle East, particularly Saudi Arabia.
+In addition, unlike other states in Malaysia that adhere to the Ash‘ari creed (Aqidah Asya‘irah) and follow the Shafi‘i school of thought in fiqh, the state of Perlis is the only state that practices the Salafi creed (Aqidah Salafi) and recognizes all Sunni schools of jurisprudence.

+In the Meeting of the Aqidah Expert Panel of the Department of Islamic Development Malaysia (JAKIM) held on 28 December 2010 at the Malaysian Islamic Training Institute (ILIM), Bangi, Selangor, the panel decided that the definition of Ahl al-Sunnah wa’l-Jama‘ah is: